sergelogvinov/sergelogvinov.github.io/articles/hybrid-cloud/kubernetes-basic.md

 * CCM (Cloud Controller Manager) requires the changes in the code, check my [already modified version](https://github.com/sergelogvinov/containers)
 * CSI (Container Storage Interface) is a standard for exposing storage systems to containerized workloads on Kubernetes.
 Most of them works well in hybrid cloud setup.
-* Cluster Node Autoscaler also requires some changes in [the code](https://github.com/sergelogvinov/containers/tree/main/cluster-autoscaler)
+* Cluster Node Autoscaler also requires [some changes](https://github.com/sergelogvinov/containers/tree/main/cluster-autoscaler)

 ## Monitor and Optimize